yishn/algebraic_enum/README.md

 # algebraic_enum

-WIP: An algebraic enum type for TypeScript inspired by Rust
+An algebraic enum type for TypeScript inspired by Rust.